 Often referred to as the carribean of the north, its crystal clear water can make you feel as though you are hanging out at your favorite sun destination.
 It’s like no other lake in Canada and quickly growing in popularity.
 An absolutely stunning lake to paddle out and watch as the fish swim around under you.

 Just north of Cache Creek, Loon lake is a popular fishing destination and is also home to a fishing resort.
 Needless to say we’ve included this one on the list for the paddle boarding anglers out there.
 That being said, even if fishing isn’t your thing.
 This beautiful remote lake is still one we highly recommend for getting out on the water.

-Loaded with diverse plants and wildlife, totem pole and longhouse remains, and more than 500 archeological sites, Haida Gwaii is a truly incredible destination.
+Loaded with diverse plants and wildlife, totem pole and longhouse remains, as well as more than 500 archeological sites; Haida Gwaii is a truly incredible destination.
 What better way to navigate the area than to load your paddle board with gear and set off to explore its wonders.
-The islands are a seasonal home to some truly incredible species of marine life including; grey whales, humpback whales, and orcas.
+The islands are a seasonal home to some truly incredible species of marine life including: grey whales, humpback whales, and orcas.
 Skidegate Inlet provides a fantastic vantage point or for even more of an adventure you can plan a multi day paddle to Gwaii Haanas National Park Reserve and Haida Heritage Site.